guoqingbao/vllm.rs/ReadMe.md

 💡You can use **any client compatible with the OpenAI API** to interact.

-💡Decoding may stuck during prefilling other long-context requests, use **Rust PD Server/Client** instead.
+💡Use the Rust PD Server (see **PD Disaggregation**) if decoding stalls during prefilling of long-context requests.

 🤖 <a href="python/ReadMe.md">Here are notes on using Context-cache with clients</a>